-Our ongoing BLA submission for paediatric SR-aGVHD may not be approved and even if it is approved, we will continue to be closely regulated by FDA.
+Our completed BLA submission for paediatric SR-aGVHD may not be approved and even if it is approved, we will continue to be closely regulated by FDA.

-As a biological product, our allogeneic cellular medicine, remestemcel-L, for the treatment of children with SR-aGVHD, requires regulatory approval from the FDA before it may legally be distributed in U.S. commerce.
-In particular, remestemcel-L will require FDA approval of a BLA under Section 351 of the Public Health Service Act to be commercialized.
-We initiated the filing of this BLA application in May 2019.
+As a biological product, our allogeneic cellular medicine, RYONCIL, for the treatment of children with SR-aGVHD, requires regulatory approval from the FDA before it may legally be distributed in U.S. commerce.
+In particular, RYONCIL will require FDA approval of a BLA under Section 351 of the Public Health Service Act to be commercialized.
+We initiated the filing of this BLA application in May 2019 and completed the submission on January 31, 2020.
 The outcome of this BLA application is uncertain, and there is a risk that it may not be approved by the FDA.

-We have received Fast Track designation from the FDA for remestemcel-L in children with SR aGVHD.
+We have received Fast Track designation from the FDA for RYONCIL in children with SR-aGVHD.
 A biologic product that receives Fast Track designation can be eligible for regulatory benefits, including rolling BLA review.
 Rolling review of a BLA enables individual modules of the application to be submitted to and reviewed by the FDA on an ongoing basis, rather than waiting for all sections of a BLA to be completed before submission.
 If FDA accepts a portion of the BLA application for rolling review, this does not necessarily mean that FDA review will commence or proceed before the complete application is submitted.
-We reported that FDA has agreed we can submit on a rolling basis our BLA for remestemcel-L for children with SR-aGVHD and that we have filed the first component of this rolling submission.
+We reported that FDA has agreed we can submit on a rolling basis our BLA for RYONCIL for children with SR-aGVHD and that we have now filed all components of this rolling submission.
+We will not have confirmation of Priority Review until the file is accepted for review.
 Fast Track designation may provide for a more streamlined development or approval process but it does not change the standards for approval and may be rescinded by FDA if the product no longer meets the qualifying criteria.